By Luisa Heitor, Clinical Psychologist, EAP Counselor

 Mindfulness seeks to counteract stress by turning one’s attention to the present moment.
 A vast number of scientific studies have shown that having a mindfulness practice can greatly enhance our wellbeing through actual brain change, more fulfilling relationships, improved health, and an increased ability to live with joy.
 Clinical research shows that mindfulness can enhance compassion and empathy, leading to improved communications and a deepened capacity for intimacy and true connection.

-At Workplace Options, we surveyed participants of Aware, our Mindfulness-Based Stress Reduction (MBSR) program, and found that even six months after the program ended, those who completed the program continued to experience an increased ability to focus, sleep and manage.
+At Workplace Options, we surveyed participants of Aware, our mindfulness program, and found that even six months after the program ended, those who completed the program continued to experience an increased ability to focus, sleep and manage.

 If you are interested in trying mindfulness, here are some helpful tips to get you started.